Proof complexity of positive branching programs: Programs for counting and their basic properties

 It is well-known that counting functions like those above are computable by `ordered' branching programs, or `OBDDs' (see, e.g., \cite{Weg00:bps-and-bdds}).
 These are deterministic branching programs where variables occur in the same relative order on each path.
-For instance we give an OBDD for $\exact n k (p_1, \dots, p_n)$ in Figure~\ref{fig:exact-obdd}.
+For instance we give an OBDD for $\exact n k (p_1, \dots, p_n)$ in \cref{fig:exact-obdd}.

-\todo{In figure above, can we make the index of the $1$ clear visually?} \todo{Can we also indicate arrows leading into the middle $p_n$?} Thanks to determinism, we can formalise these programs as ($\cor$-free) eDT formulas as follows: \begin{definition} [eDTs for Exact] For each list $\vec p$ of propositional variables, and each integer $k$, we introduce an extension variable $\ex {\vec p} k$ and write $\exextaxs{}{}$ for the set of all extension axioms of the form (i.e.\ for all choices of $p$, $\vec p$ and $k$),
+Recall that $\lor $ is used in the representation of NBPs only to model nondeterminism.
+Thus the Exact functions can be represented without using disjunction as follows: \begin{definition} [Representation of Exact] For each list $\vec p$ of propositional variables, and each integer $k$, we introduce an extension variable $\ex {\vec p} k$ and write $\exextaxs{}{}$ for the set of all extension axioms of the form (i.e.\ for all choices of $p$, $\vec p$ and $k$),

-where we write $\emptylist$ for the empty list. \todo{Commented specialisation to $\exextaxs{\vec x} k$.
-Only introduce if/when needed.} \end{definition} \todo{example of the OBDDs for Exact?
-Unnecessary if used before.}
+where we write $\emptylist$ for the empty list.
+By convention we allow $k$ to be negative, for uniformity of the definition.